quintok/azure-terratest-example/README.md

 Ideally this would be part of the testing framework for a module to test different permutations of how it could work.

-# Future Goals
-- [x] Speed up terraform by caching providers etc.
-- [ ] Make this more into a module test with fixtures so the differentiation between the module and the test resources is more explicit
-- [ ] Add more complicated test, like ssh-ing into a jumpbox into a "private" node to confirm NAT works.

 # Nice to have but will not be implemented here
 - Allow feature branch testing
 - Promotion potentially between environments